 Busy, Busy Busy

-Now 2016 was a tough year, I must say.
+The past year was a tough one.
 The buzz word was BUSY.
 And when you’re in business for yourself, BUSY is a blessing.
 But more often than not I felt like Mr. Nibbles, constantly running in circles, but getting nowhere.
 I was able to take a breather just before the holidays and went on vacation to Tahiti.
 It was a trip like none I have ever taken, filled with warm ocean breezes, clear blue skies, and absolutely no agenda.
 I even cleared my work schedule, so my laptop stayed closed virtually the whole time.
 I realized that I was actually so stressed that I didn’t even know it.
 I had to keep reminding myself that there was nothing to do.

 Returning to “reality” (so to speak), I started to see how passé the concept of “Busy” is.
 I saw how much time I wasted “doing”.
 Frantically attending to things according to other’s agendas, piling an already full plate to overspill, and constantly pushing aside my own needs.
 I took a step back and asked myself why?
 Is it the need for client approval that drives me?
 Does my being overwhelmingly busy actually increase my business?
 From the hamster wheel perspective, the answer is yes – the more you do, the more business you get, right?